We had discussed about the limitations of the PDF report generation feature in

 Install the newly added gem, like this:

-Usually, in the production environment we set the ENV variables in Heroku
+Usually, in the production environment we set the ENV variables in platform

 itself.
 Otherwise anyone with access to the repository, will be able to perform